SivertGullbergHansen/sivert-unraid-dashboard/README.md

 + Environment variables for better configuration
 + Status symbol for each app (online/offline)
 + Unraid community app for easy installation
-+ CMS (A dashboard where you can customize your dashboard👀)
++ CMS (A content management system where you can customize your dashboard👀)
++ Database support (Goes hand in hand with CMS)

 ## Configuration ⚙️